telerik/winforms-docs/cloud-integration/google-cloud/storage.md

 ## Step 3: Connect the Application to the Storage

 The next step is to create the [StorageClient](https://googlecloudplatform.github.io/google-cloud-dotnet/docs/Google.Cloud.Storage.V1/api/Google.Cloud.Storage.V1.StorageClient.html) object which will be used for uploading, deleting and listing files.
-You also need to implement all of the commands that the RadButtons are bound to.

 ````C#
 private StorageClient storageClient;